Taylor-Hanson/OmniLister/replit.md

 ## Overview

-CrossList Pro is a production-ready MVP that enables sellers to compose product listings once and automatically post them to multiple marketplaces.
-The platform combines AI-powered product recognition, voice-to-listing technology, and automated background posting to streamline the reselling process across platforms like eBay, Poshmark, Mercari, Facebook Marketplace, Etsy, Depop, Grailed, and Vinted.
+Crosslist Pro is a production-ready MVP that enables sellers to compose product listings once and automatically post them to multiple marketplaces.
+The platform combines AI-powered product recognition, voice-to-listing technology, automated background posting, and industry-leading analytics to streamline the reselling process across platforms like eBay, Poshmark, Mercari, Facebook Marketplace, Etsy, Depop, Grailed, and Vinted.

-The application is designed as a comprehensive crosslisting solution that addresses the core pain points of multi-platform sellers: time-consuming manual listing creation, inventory management across platforms, and the complexity of optimizing listings for different marketplace requirements.
+The application is designed as a comprehensive crosslisting solution that addresses the core pain points of multi-platform sellers: time-consuming manual listing creation, inventory management across platforms, the complexity of optimizing listings for different marketplace requirements, and the need for deep business insights to maximize profitability.

 ## User Preferences